Clinical Therapeutic Yoga for Cancer

-In particular, clinical therapeutic yoga has emerged as a powerful tool in enhancing the physical and emotional well-being of cancer survivors.
+In particular, therapeutic yoga has emerged as a more specific modality in supporting the physical and emotional well-being of cancer survivors.
 This article delves into the scientifically supported advantages of therapeutic yoga for those affected by cancer.

 One of the key benefits of therapeutic yoga for those affected by cancer is its ability to promote relaxation and reduce stress in an affordable and sustainable way.
 Cancer treatment can be extremely stressful, both physically and financially, and many survivors experience ongoing anxiety and fear of recurrence.
 Yoga’s emphasis on deep breathing and relaxation can help survivors manage these feelings and reduce their impact on their overall well-being.
 Therapeutic yoga is also an affordable modality to maintain quality of life (QOL) and physical strength and flexibility, which can be compromised by cancer treatment.